 Should My Business Use Cloud Storage?

-It’s easy to understand how sync and backup services can help to foster collaboration and data protection in an enterprise because they deal with something we all do: manipulate, share, and save files and data.
+It’s easy to understand how sync and backup services can help to foster collaboration and data protection in an enterprise because they deal with something we all do: manipulating, sharing, and saving files and data.
 The question of whether cloud storage might serve a role in your tech stack is slightly more complex.

 Cloud storage providers supply data storage just as utility companies supply power, gas, and water.
 Cloud storage can be used for data backups, data archives, application data, media libraries, records, or any other type of data.
 They typically charge by a combination of data ingress, egress (in other words, the data coming and going), and the amount of data stored.

 Backblaze B2 Cloud Storage supports integrations with NAS devices, as well as Windows, Mac, and Linux servers.
-We provide a complete solution for storing all types of data, in partnership with vendors who integrate various solutions into the Backblaze B2 ecosystem.
+Backblaze B2 provides a way to store and use all types of data in partnership with vendors who integrate various solutions into the Backblaze B2 ecosystem.
 These integration partners offer both hardware and software solutions that pair with B2 Cloud Storage, giving businesses several options when it comes to data storage and management.

-If only it were that easy.
-Once your business has a backup plan and has an idea of how to properly utilize sync, backup, and storage, the next step is to routinely check-in and test your backups.
+Comprehensive backup strategies exist to offer businesses protection in the era of cloud backups and ransomware.
+These strategies stipulate that a business keep multiple copies of their data on different storage media in various locations—one of these locations being the cloud.
+But once your business has a backup plan and has an idea of how to properly utilize sync, backup, and storage, the next step is to routinely check in and test your backups.

-You should test your most important, mission-critical data first, such as tax returns, legal documents, and irreplaceable media.
-Ensure that the files that are important to you are recoverable and intact by actually trying to recover them.
+You should test recovery of your most important, mission-critical data first, such as financial data, legal documents, and irreplaceable media.
+Ensure that the files that are important to your business are recoverable and intact by actually trying to recover them.